SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-23-kevin-windfall.md

 >
 > MY SCHOOL HAS NO STUDENTS.
 >
-> I REFUSE TO SIT IN MY OFFICE AND ROT.
+> I REFUSE TO DROWN IN MY PAPERS.

 <br><i>I suppose it was strange for the others to have him here - the room seemed to hang in words unsaid.</i>

-<i>When I had come into being and known my father as his son, he had become a recluse from the vampiric community.
+<i>When I had come into being and known my father as his begotten son, he had become a recluse from the vampiric community.
 It was my impression that he had become a bit of a pariah after marrying my mother and devoting so much energy to harboring and educating the Enchanted. </i>

 <i>But true fame never dies.</i>